jandiorio/ansible-dnac-inventory-plugin/README.md

 Requirements
 -------------
 - Python
-- Python requests module
+- Python `requests` module
-- Ansible
+- Ansible - tested 2.6.2 and 2.7.2
+- Cisco DNA Center - tested 1.2.8 (cisco recommended version as of 3/26/19)

 Setup
 ------
 - Clone or fork this repo
-- place the files in the appropriate location or update the environment variable with the location
+- Place the files in the appropriate location or update the environment variable with the location

-Most ansible inventory plugins are disabled by default so the must be enabled to be used.
+Most Ansible inventory plugins are disabled by default so the must be enabled to be used.

 The Ansible documentation will explain how to consume inventory plugins.

 https://docs.ansible.com/ansible/latest/plugins/inventory.html

 `export ANSIBLE_INVENTORY_ENABLED=dna_center`